-Truth be told, I knew this was all “Pa” (short form of parole) but I could not help noticing the beauty of the words and the embedded poetry; the play on the phrase “to fall” in love, the metaphor of flight and the music in the “s” sound in the phrase “our wings cannot fly all winds” etc. I was impressed with his poetic performance then and after more than two decades I still think it was a good performance.
-So today I give it up to the young men who made “braining” an art form and took their time to compose memorable lines and delivered them with flourish.
-I used to find them sometimes annoying because I could not stand somebody trying to mess with my brain, but looking back, I can at least concede this: “braining” the way it was done by some boys and young men is a completely engaging art form”.
+Truth be told, I knew this was all “Pa” (short form of parole), but I could not help noticing the beauty of the words and the embedded poetry; the play on the phrase “to fall” in love and “to climb on love,” the metaphor of flight and the rhythmic music produced by the “s” sound in the phrase “our wings cannot fly all winds.”
+Etc. I was impressed with his poetic performance then, and after more than three decades, I still think it was a great performance.
+So, today I give it up to the young men who made “braining” an art form and took their time to compose memorable lines and delivered them with flourish.
+I used to find them sometimes annoying because I could not stand anyone trying to mess with my brain.
+However, looking back, I can at least concede this: “Braining” the way it was done by some boys and young men in Cameroon is a completely engaging art form”.
 I wonder what young guys do these days…

 p/s I do not own the rights to the picture above!